vijaykumbhani/MAPI_Emails/README.md

 Functions:

-Note: Here, all fuctions can be workking in windows
+Note: Here, all fuctions can be working in windows

 	1. bool login():
 		login to mapi api